oneconcern/datamon/docs/proposals/diamond-design.md

 6. **Nice to have**.
 Explicit cancellation may be skipped and does not affect concurrent diamonds or diamonds initiated in the future.
 Explicit cancellation is only expected from well-behaved users and helps maintain orderly metadata.
-   This is a consequence of the blob deduplication strategy (same blob might be claimed by another file, so we can't mark it as something to be deleted).
+   This is a consequence of the blob deduplication strategy (the same blob might be claimed by another file, so we can't mark it as something to be deleted).